orakaro/rainbowstream/README.rst

 .. figure:: https://raw.githubusercontent.com/DTVD/rainbowstream/master/screenshot/themes/larapaste.png
    :alt: larapaste

-For detail information, see `theme usage and customization`_.
+See `Theme Usage and Customization`_ for detailed information.

-Bug and feature requests
+Bug and Feature Requests
 ------------------------

-Found a bug or a feature request ?
-Please `create an issue`_ or contact me at `@dtvd88`_
+Found a bug or a feature request?
+Please `create an issue`_ or contact me at `@dtvd88`_.

 Development
 -----------

-If you want to build a runnable version yourself, follow these simple steps
+If you want to build a runnable version yourself, follow these simple steps:

 - `Create your own Twitter Application`_
 -  Get your Twitter application’s API key and secret
 - `Create your own Pocket Application`_ (platform: Web)
 -  Get your Pocket application’s key
--  Fork this repo and clone in your system.
+-  Fork this repo and ``git clone`` it
--  Create a file ``consumer.py`` in `rainbowstream`_ folder with
+-  Create a ``consumer.py`` file in the `rainbowstream`_ directory containing:
-   following content

    .. code:: python